 If you’re using your granite countertop as a cutting board, it’s your knives that you should be worrying about.
 Granite is tough and can handle knives.
 However, the stone will dull and even chip the blades over time.

-Granite is indeed very strong and hard, but the impact from a heavy object can cause chipping.
+Granite is indeed very strong and hard, but the impact of a heavy object can cause chipping.
 Chipping is commonly seen around sinks and edges where the granite is the most vulnerable.
 So, be cautious when lifting heavy objects above your countertops!